dib-lab/dibsi/VENUE.md

 single-room lodging for attendees, although in 2017 we were able to give everyone a single.

+Note, lunch is not included in housing plan and breakfast/dinner is not included unless you are signed up for housing.

 ## Travel to and from Davis.

 Davis is located about 60 miles north of the Bay Area and 20 miles west of